stenczelt/pkp-lego/matlab-reference.rst

 You can create string literals using single quotes::

-  'This is a string'
+  'This is a character array'
+  "This is a string"
-  myString = 'A string assigned to a variable'
+  myString = "A string"
+  myCharArray = 'My char array'

+  Please note that there is actually a difference between a string and a character array!
+Most of the time it doesn't matter, but sometimes its worth switching which is used if Matlab is throwing an error.

 Command history
 ---------------